camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 # Infrastructure Enhancements

 ## Clustering
-Last but not least, this release includes configuration parameters that allow you to seamlessly run multiple Optimize instances in a cluster setup.
+This release also includes configuration parameters that allow you to seamlessly run multiple Optimize instances in a cluster setup.

 An Optimize cluster can provide you the following advantages: